 Some instructors use face-to-face (F2F) proctoring for tests in their online and/or hybrid courses.
 F2F proctoring requires students to meet with a designated proctor in a designated location so that they can be monitored real-time and in person while they test.

-Students residing in the Houston area may be required to take proctored tests at one the PVAMU campuses (Main Campus in Prairie View, TX; Houston Northwest Center at Hwy 290 and Grant Rd.; or College of Nursing in the Houston Medical Center).
+PVAMU Students residing in the Houston area may be required to take proctored tests at one of the PVAMU campuses (Main Campus in Prairie View, TX; Houston Northwest Center at Hwy 290 and Grant Rd.; or the College of Nursing in the Houston Medical Center).

-For student who do not reside in the Houston area, the PVAMU guidelines for proctoring are as follows:
+For students who do not reside in the Houston area, the PVAMU guidelines for proctoring are as follows:

 - Students are responsible for identifying a local proctor.